 Surprisingly, only a small number of visitors will make the decision to donate the first time they see your website.
 Retargeting is what keeps your cause fresh in their minds and brings them back to your site.
 Every time someone sees your retargeting ad, you’re building brand equity and cause awareness while presenting a new opportunity to get involved.
 These ads are most effective when they’re tailored specifically for your audience and they have a clear call to action.
 Buttons like “donate now” or “get involved” work well for these types of placement because they’re clear, actionable and are digestible at a glance.

 As online giving continues to grow, it’s important for nonprofit organizations to consider ways to refine their overall digital strategy to cultivate new donors.
-By optimizing for mobile experiences, rethinking your targeting practices and delivering more meaningful messages, you can keep your donor base engaged at every touch point—inviting them to become loyal supporters of your cause.
+According to Cortney Fletcher, eCom babes Founder, by optimizing for mobile experiences, rethinking your targeting practices and delivering more meaningful messages, you can keep your donor base engaged at every touch point—inviting them to become loyal supporters of your cause.

 Insights from M+R Benchmarks Studies.